wrenfold/wrenfold/docs/source/reference/introduction.rst

    :class: only-dark
    :width: 60%

-At present, wrenfold can target C++ and Rust, but it can be extended to other languages relatively easily.
+At present, wrenfold can target C++, Rust and Python, but it can be extended to other languages relatively easily.